 I even made some instructions because I usually forget what I did on my own projects :).

-Although I designed if for my 4.0, it works on the 2.5 and Renix Jeeps as well.
+Although I designed it for my 4.0, this board works on the 2.5 and Renix Jeeps as well.

 Here’s the connector:

 And the alternative, ampseal connectors.
 Perfect seal, but a harness is needed.

 The bare board in the case.
 Below it is a printout of the pcb.